Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.incrby(...)

-Increment the cached value by a specified step, parameters as follows:
+Increment the cache value by a specified step, parameters are as follows:

 Parameter |